Acute myeloid leukemia

 A complete blood count (

-) shows anemia and a low number of platelets.
-A white blood cell count () is usually high but can be low or normal.
+) may show anemia and a low number of platelets.
+A white blood cell count () can be high, low, or normal.

 If your doctor learns you do have this type of leukemia, further tests will be done to determine the specific type of AML.
 Subtypes are based on specific genetic changes or mutations and how the leukemia cells appear under the microscope.